ortfero

 functiontype = "fn" signature .

-an expression denotes the computation of a value. many expressions are also lvalues when their principal operand is.
+an expression denotes the computation of a value. an expression is an lvalue when its principal operand is.

 primary = atom | ifexpr .